 - insurance companies;

 - tax-exempt or governmental organizations;

 - financial institutions;

 - brokers or dealers in securities;

 - regulated investment companies;

 - pension plans;

 - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax;

-- "qualified foreign pension funds," or entities wholly owned by a "qualified foreign pension fund";
+- "qualified foreign pension funds," as defined in Section 897(1)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds;

-- persons that have a functional currency other than the U.S. dollar;
+- partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and partners and investors therein);